sunnywalker/jQuery.FilterTable/README.md

 Other than jQuery, the plugin will take advantage of Brian Grinstead's [bindWithDelay](https://github.com/bgrins/bindWithDelay) if it is available.

 ## Change Log

+### 1.5.5

+- The filtering should now trigger automatically on input on iOS.
+For some reason, Safari iOS triggers a `blur` event on field change but not `keyup` or other related events.
+- A new feature for extending the plugin (option `filterExpression`) has been added.
+The default is unchanged—the literal filter string.
+    - To search for _any_ of multiple terms, set `filterExpression` to `filterTableFindAny` to perform an OR search which delimits on space or comma characters in the filter field.
+Thank you to [Lukas](https://github.com/superlukas) for the implementation.
+An example page is included.
+    - To search for _all_ of multiple terms, set `filterExpression` to `filterTableFindAll` to perform an AND search which delimits on space or comma characters in the filter field.
+Note that the matching is per-cell not per row, so each cell must have all terms to match.
+An example page is included.
+- A new feature for ignoring columns is available via the `ignoreColumns` option.
+Provide an array of column numbers (0-indexed) to ignore those columns during filtering.
+The default is no columns are ignored.
+An example page is included.
+- A new feature for ignoring cells with a specific class is available via the `ignoreClass` option.
+Provide a class name to ignore those cells during filtering.
+The default is no classes are ignored.
+An exampled page is included.
+Thanks to [geda0](https://github.com/geda0) for the idea.
+- Added a `minChars` option, thanks to [Darius Kazemi](https://github.com/dariusk), which specifies the minimum number of characters a user must enter into the filter field before filtering occurs.
+Default is 1, meaning the moment the user begins to type, filtering will occur.
+- Merged [Pierre Rudloff](https://github.com/Rudloff)’s Bower support.
+- Merged [Jason](https://github.com/deadbeef404)’s `minRows` bug fix.
+- Added an FAQ file.

 ### 1.5.4